delphix/lab-guides/oracle-admin/INSTRUCTIONS.md

   * Complete the Delphix Data Platform configuration

-  * Set up the DELPHIX_ADMIN user

 ### Steps

 1. Connect to your Delphix Data Platform using Chrome on your lab server (see the **Important IP Addresses** section of the Getting Started guide above).

+2. Enter an email address for the default System Administrator

-2. Set the new sysadmin password to: delphix
+2. Set the password for the default System Administrator **sysadmin** to **delphix**

+3. Set the password for the default Delphix Engine Administrator **delphix_admin**  to **delphix**

 3. Configure the Delphix Data Platform with the following details:

-    - NTP on using pool.ntp.org with your local timezone
+    - Select NTP on using pool.ntp.org

-    - Default network settings
+    - Accept default network settings

+    - Accept Network Security settings defaults

-    - Three 8GB volumes in the data pool
+    - Three 8GB storage devices should be assigned to the data pool

-    - Uncheck the "Enable phone home service" box in the Serviceability tab
+    - Uncheck the "Phone Home Service" and "User-click Analytics" checkboxes in the Serviceability tab

-    - Default Authentication Service options
+    - Leave default Authentication Service options unchecked

     - Registration is not required for this lab

-    - Completed and saved System setup.
+    - Submit and save configuration settings

-4. Log in with the initial _delphix_admin_ user credentials
+4. Log in with the initial _delphix_admin_ user credentials set during the inital configuration

-5. Set the new delphix_admin password to: delphix
+5. Set the new delphix_admin password to: **delphix**

 You will know this is successful when you see the main Delphix UI screen with a single group (Untitled) on the left hand side.